openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 Edit, add or change scheduled posts per drag & drop in the built-in social media calendar. **Keep track of your shared posts and scheduling plan** and filter your posts per network.
 Posts from other users will be displayed in different colors.

-**#4 Social Media Auto-Poster** – Switch your social media marketing on auto-pilot
+**#4 Social Media Autoposting** – Switch your social media marketing on auto-pilot

-Activate the autoposter to **automatically share your new and updated posts** on social media.
+Activate autoposting to **automatically share your new and updated posts** on social media.
 No extra steps required!
-**Assign the autoposter settings** to other WordPress users within the same Business license to share posts automatically on connected or assigned social media networks.
+**Assign autoposting settings** to other WordPress users within the same Business license to share posts automatically on connected or assigned social media networks.
-**Auto-post imported content** schedule and share posts from imported RSS-files, use filters to specify content for sharing.
+**Autopost imported content** schedule and share posts from imported RSS-files, use filters to specify content for sharing.

 **#5 Create and share content from any source**  –  Create unique social media posts from text, links, images or videos from any source.